maim-lain/schooloflust/walkthrough.md

 ### 0.2.1c Incest patch update status:
 Almost done, I'll post it on Thursday.
 ### 0.2.1c Walkthrough update status:
 I need to rewrite some parts to bring it up to date with the new update.
-So far I've rewritten up to: **9/8 (Thu)**
+So far I've rewritten up to: **9/9 (Fri)**

 <br>
 <br>